-The Mayor of London launched a new emergency £2.3m fund to help some of London's most at risk creative and night-time businesses.
-The targeted fund is designed to help grassroots music and LGBTQ+ venues, creative workspaces and independent cinemas.
+In April, The Mayor of London launched a new emergency £2.3m fund to help some of London's most at risk creative and night-time businesses.
+The targeted fund was designed to help grassroots music and LGBTQ+ venues, creative workspaces and independent cinemas.
 Full details of support from the Mayor's Culture at Risk team is available here.

-As part of this wider work to support the creative sector as a whole, Creative Land Trust is administering a £1.5m grant fund – The Creative Workspace Resilience Fund - to help avoid the permanent closure of creative workspaces.
+As part of this wider work to support the creative sector as a whole, Creative Land Trust worked to administer £1.5m of the grant fund – The Creative Workspace Resilience Fund - to help avoid the permanent closure of creative workspaces.

-The Creative Workspace Resilience Fund has been launched with the intention of helping studio providers and creative workspace providers to support artists and makers to be able to afford space to work and to retain studio buildings.
+The Creative Workspace Resilience Fund was launched with the intention of helping studio providers and creative workspace providers to support artists and makers to be able to afford space to work and to retain studio buildings.

-The purpose of this fund is to support activity that will help studio and creative workspace providers reduce occupancy costs for artists, makers and other creative tenants.
+The purpose of the fund is to support activities that will help studio and creative workspace providers reduce occupancy costs for artists, makers, and other creative tenants.
 This might include: